MatthewInch/UI24RBridge/README.md

 # UI24RBridge
 Bridge between the UI24R and a MIDI controllers.
 Current version can manage one or two controller.
 If you want to use more you can run more bridge instance.\
 This is a beta project.
-It tested only on Windows with Behringer X-Touch MIDI controller.
+It tested only on Windows with Behringer X-Touch and X-Touch extender MIDI controllers.

 You can download the [latest release here](https://github.com/MatthewInch/UI24RBridge/releases/latest).
-The Linux and MacOS binaries wasn't tested.
+The Linux binary not work in 32bit linux and instabil in 64bit versions The MacOS binary wasn't tested

 Implemented the Mackie Control protocol (It can work with any DAW controller that can use in MC mode).\
 The earlier protocol has not been removed but the new functions only implemented in MC mode.

 ### The Bridge functionalities:
- - Use 2 groups with 6 layers of faders for each bank
+ - Use 3 groups with 6 layers of faders for each bank
 	- Bank I
 		- Layer 1: Input 1-8
 		- Layer 2: Input 9-16